-6.5 CLERGY OF ANOTHER DIOCESE, MEMBERS OF RELIGIOUS ORDERS and SOCIETIES OF APOSTOLIC LIFE
+6.6 CLERGY & OTHER MEMBERS OF RELIGIOUS ORDERS & SOCIETIES OF APOSTOLIC LIFE

-If the accused cleric is a priest or deacon incardinated in another diocese or a member of a religious order, institute or society of apostolic life, the Delegate for Safe Environment shall contact the cleric's Bishop or ecclesiastical superior, referring the matter for action and investigation.
+If the accused cleric is a member of a religious order, institute or society of apostolic life, the Bishop shall contact the ecclesiastical superior, referring the matter for further action and investigation.

-6.6 RECORDS
+6.7 RECORDS

-- 6.6.1 The Delegate for Safe Environment will maintain a record of all allegations of sexual abuse reported or referred to the Diocese, the final investigative report, and the Review Board's opinion of credibility [unless the complaint is initially determined unfounded or implausible].
-All records shall be confidential, with access limited to the Bishop of the Diocese of Saginaw, other diocesan officials designated by the Bishop, and other experts as designated by the Bishop. - 6.6.2 The Diocese of Saginaw will fully cooperate with law enforcement and will share copies of its records if requested by law enforcement.
+- 6.7.1 The Delegate for Safe Environment will maintain a record of each allegation of sexual abuse reported or referred to the Diocese, the final investigative report, and the Review Board's opinion of credibility [unless the complaint is initially determined unfounded or implausible].
+All records shall be confidential, with access limited to the Bishop of the Diocese of Saginaw or other diocesan officials designated by the Bishop. - 6.7.2 The Diocese of Saginaw is committed to cooperation with law enforcement and will share copies of its records if requested by them for the purpose of their investigation. - 6.7.3 In addition, the diocesan attorney shall maintain the same information as described above.

-6.7 COMMUNICATION POLICY
+6.8 COMMUNICATION POLICY

-- 6.7.1.
-The current Policy will be posted on the diocesan website.
-This Policy and accompanying procedures will be periodically reviewed and revised as necessary. - 6.7.2.
-If an allegation of sexual abuse of a minor is received by the Diocese regarding one of its clerics, the Diocese will notify the public of the allegation and that an investigation is underway, unless requested by law enforcement not to do so.
-The existence of the allegation, the name of the accused offender, and the accused's ministerial status will be posted on the diocesan website.
-No further information will typically be provided by the Diocese until the investigation is complete. - 6.7.3.
-If an allegation of sexual abuse of a minor is determined to be credible, the Bishop will publish an announcement on the website, and the notification will be sent to each priest in the Diocese. - 6.7.4.
-The Diocese of Saginaw places on its website a "Names of Clergy Accused of Sexual Abuse of a Minor" ["Names"], which includes all known clergy who have been credibly accused of sexual abuse of a minor and who have served in the Diocese of Saginaw.
+- 6.8.1.
+This Policy will be posted on the diocesan website.
+This Policy and accompanying procedures will be periodically reviewed and revised. - 6.8.2.
+If an allegation of child sexual abuse by Diocese of Saginaw clergy is determined to be plausible, but too early to determine whether it is credible, the Diocese, unless otherwise requested by law enforcement, will notify the public of the allegation, as not yet verified, and list the individual's name on its website as being under investigation.
+The public will be notified that the cleric has been granted a temporary administrative leave due to an allegation of child sexual abuse.
+No further information will typically be provided by the Diocese until the investigation is complete. - 6.8.3.
+If an allegation of sexual abuse of a minor is determined to be credible, the Bishop will publish an announcement on the website, and the notification will be sent to each priest in the Diocese. - 6.8.4.
+The Diocese of Saginaw places on its website a list of diocesan clergy who have been credibly accused of child sexual abuse.
 Any such credibility determination is not a definitive statement by the Diocese regarding the certainty of the allegation or guilt of the accused.
+The Diocese is only stating that the allegation is highly serious and has not been discredited. - 6.8.4.1 The Diocese of Saginaw will maintain on its website a list of credibly accused clergy who served in ministry in the Diocese and whose own diocese or religious institute determined that there has been a credible accusation, even if there is no allegation of abuse within the Diocese of Saginaw; location(s) and dates of service in the Diocese are included.